By Amy Gorin, MS, RDN

 Craving pumpkin spice coffee drinks?
 Enter this easy-to-make skinny pumpkin spice latte, aka your fave PSL recipe.
 The pumpkin latte recipe will be the tastiest pumpkin coffee drink you've ever had.

 Have you had your first PSL of the season yet?
-You don't have to venture to your local coffee shop to get it!
+Thankfully, you don't have to venture to your local coffee shop to get it!
 Brew up this homemade version, and you'll be sipping a healthier PSL in minutes.

-Plus, each serving of this latte truly is skinny–each drink is just 100 calories!
-Get ready to enjoy this delightful pumpkin flavor.
+Plus, each serving of this latte truly is skinny–each drink contains just 100 calories!
+Get ready to enjoy this delightful pumpkin flavor right now.

 The Benefits of Pumpkin Coffee